Taiji, Wakayama

 Taiji (太地町, Taiji-chō) is a town located in Higashimuro District, Wakayama Prefecture, Japan.
-As of 1 August 2021, the town had an estimated population of 2960 in 1567 households and a population density of 510 persons per km².
+As of 1 August 2021, the town had an estimated population of 2960 in 1567 households and a population density of 510 persons per km2.
 The total area of the town is 255.23 sqkm.
 Taiji is the smallest municipality by area in Wakayama Prefecture.

 Geography

 Taiji is located on a forked peninsula that juts out into the Kumano Sea near the southern tip of the Kii Peninsula, with a rias coastline.
-On one side is Moriura Bay and on ten other is Taiji Bay.
+On one side is Moriura Bay and on the other is Taiji Bay.
 It is surrounded by the town of Nachikatsuura on three sides.